IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 #####Grasshopper’s visual “plug-and-play” style gives designers the ability to combine creative problem solving with novel rule systems through the use of a fluid graphical interface.

-Let’s start by exploring Grasshopper’s user interface UI.
+Let’s start by exploring Grasshopper’s user interface.
 Grasshopper is a visual programming application where you are able to create programs, called definitions or documents, by dragging components onto the main editing window (called the canvas).
 The outputs to these components are connected to the inputs of subsequent components — creating a graph of information which can be read from left to right.
-Let’s get started with the basics.
+This section covers all of the basics.

-Assuming you’ve already downloaded, installed and launched the Grasshopper plugin for Rhino3D (1.1.1), observe that the Grasshopper interface contains a number of elements, most of which will be very familiar to Rhino users.
-Let's take a tour of these features to establish the naming conventions we will use.
+If you’ve already downloaded, installed and launched the Grasshopper plug-in for Rhino3D (as explained in 1.1.1), observe that the Grasshopper interface has a number of elements, most of which will be very familiar to Rhino users.
+Refer to the image below to identify them according to standard naming conventions.

 ![IMAGE](images/1-1-2/1-1-2_001-grasshopper-ui.png)
 >1.
 Windows title bar.